hectorjairmoreno/newsApp/README.md

-This is a copyrighted application owned by Software Development Experts LLC.
+This is a copyrighted application owned by Hector Gomez.

 To start software you will need android studio to test your app in android(ensure you choose an emulator such as Pixel 3 and click play to see the android device).
 To start software you will need Xcode to test your app in iOS.